Getting Started

 Summary

-whatever.
+a light railway.
 Choose simple prototypes first.
 It may be wonderful to have a express 4-6-2 pulling 10 pullman coaches, but consider whether

-you would ever complete the stock and do you have the skills.
+you would ever complete the stock.

 Build the skills slowly; visit the Gauge O Guild shows and talk to the demonstrators.

 They have great advice to impart.
-If you can, join a club and ask advice.
+If you can, join a club and ask for advice.
 When you think you want to buy a kit, open

 the box before you buy and inspect all the parts.
 If it all looks too much work then it probably is, and maybe you'll never finish it.

-Say your apologies and tell the seller that you'll buy one when your skills have improved !
+Say your apologies and tell the seller that you'll buy one when your skills have improved!

 But most of all, persevere.
 There is nothing more satisfying than finishing a model to the best of your ability, placing it on a layout